 This case involves mailers and robocalls in support of Chacon's re-election, which were paid for by the BJE committee.
-These mailers and robocalls were coordinated with Chacon, and the coordinated activity was required to be reported as non-monetary contributions from the BJE committee to Chacon on campaign statements and 24-hour reports.
-However, this reporting never occurred.
-Instead, the activity improperly was reported as independent expenditures on campaign filings-in violation of the campaign reporting provisions of the Political Reform Act.
-Also, Chacon and his committee failed to report receipt of these non-monetary contributions on two different 24-hour reports and on a pre-election campaign statement.
-Additionally, this case involves the BJE committee's failure to file eleven 24-hour reports regarding independent expenditures that the committee made in support of other candidates.
+These mailers and robocalls were coordinated with Chacon, and this coordinated activity was required to be reported as non-monetary contributions from the BJE committee to Chacon on campaign statements and 24-hour reports.
+However, this activity was improperly reported by the BJE committee as independent expenditures on campaign filings-in violation of the campaign reporting provisions of the Political Reform Act.
+Also, Chacon and his committee failed to report receipt of these non-monetary contributions on two different 24-hour reports.
+Additionally, on the last pre-election campaign statement that was filed before the election, Chacon and his committee did report receipt of about 27% of the non-monetary contributions in question, but the remaining amount-roughly 73%-was not reported.

-This stipulation encompasses violations by Fickas, Copeland, and the BJE committee.
-Violations by Chacon and the Chacon committee are being addressed in a separate case.
+This stipulation encompasses violations by Chacon and his committee.
+Violations by the BJE committee and Fickas are being addressed in a separate case.
 (As this matter involves 2013 activity, a probable cause report has been issued by the Enforcement Division and served on all parties to toll the statute of limitations.)